26 Nov Primate and chimpanzee tracking in Uganda

 Uganda is home to a group of endangered mountain gorillas and the Venture Uganda team can arrange for guests to view them at either Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.

 An experienced guide will brief visitors before leading a trek through the forest to find the gorillas.
 Once found, guests then spend an hour watching them go about their daily activities of playing, eating and relaxing.

 Alternatively, our visitors can also see the mountain gorillas by travelling alongside researchers as they carry out gorilla habitation work.
 Unlike gorilla tracking, there is an opportunity to spend slightly longer with the gorillas as well as ask plenty of questions from the researchers who work so closely with them.
 A permit – booked well in advance – is necessary to take part in both experiences.

 We can also offer enhanced activities including tracking with gorilla vets, taking part in night-time trekking and visiting community projects.

-Chimpanzee tracking and habitation experiences
+Chimpanzee tracking and habituation experiences

 Begin the day with a briefing from an experienced guide before trekking deep into lush forests in search of a chimp family.
 Once you’ve found the habituated chimps, guests spend around an hour watching these amazing creatures.

-Just as with gorillas, it is possible to take part in a habitation experience.
+Just as with gorillas, it is possible to take part in a habituation experience.
 Spend a day with a group of chimpanzees, entering the forest early in the morning to find them as they wake up.
 As you learn about their behaviour and how to identify the individual chimps, these primates become more habituated to humans which makes it easier for tourists to track them and for researchers to observe them.

 Where can I see chimpanzees in Uganda?